How Does Noise-Cancellation Headphones Work?

 When shopping for a pair of good noise-cancelling headphones, it’s important that you truly understand what noise-cancellation can do well, and on the other hand, what it’s not designed to do.
 So, let’s talk a little more about how noise-cancellation works.

-Active noise cancelling headphones contain a miniature microphone that observes external sounds.
+headphones contain a miniature microphone that observes external sounds.
 By analyzing the background noise, the noise-cancelling circuitry takes note of the frequency and emulates a sound to cancel out the noise.
 This “destructive interference” allows you to stay focused on the audio you want to hear.
 This sound reduction technology, however, doesn’t work on all frequencies.
-While every manufacturer is slightly different, all noise-cancelling headphones operate to reduce low frequency sounds.
+While every manufacturer is slightly different, all noise-cancelling headphones operate to reduce low frequency sounds.!

 Many active noise-cancelling headphones also feature passive noise-cancelling qualities, including many of Phiaton’s product offerings.
 Phiaton’s active noise-cancellation technology allows for as much as 95% noise reduction of low-frequency sounds in products such as their BT 150 NC earphones and BT 330 NC headphones.
 The BT 330 NC also offers some passive noise-cancellation through the density of its padded earcups.